Your questions answered

 Yes, the repository can be shared, with access rights and profile management.
 It can also be distributed and federated between different organizations, and managements.

 Do you have case examples of how to use your approach?

 We provide an example with the commercial version of Modelio, called DiscountTravel, a travel agency

 If an actor is added in BPMN, how can you auto-update actors in the original Archimate diagram?

-Actors in ArchiMate model and actors in BPMN models are separate, but linked together to know that an element refines another one.
+Actors in ArchiMate model and actors in BPMN models are separate but linked together to show that an element refines another one.
 Wizards automate the creation of actors from BPMN to Archimate, and the reverse.

 Can Modelio import archimate files from Archi or BizzDesign?

 Modelio supports the exchange standard format (ArchiMate 2 and ArchiMate 3)

 When Refinement is used to create a UML diagram from an ArchiMate diagram, does Refinement create new UML objects? ...or are they linked to the ArchiMate diagram?
 If so, do they share the same metadata values for example?